On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

-\textit{Approximate non-autonomous IVP.} In practice, however, we may have only access to a discrete representation of the trajectory of $y(t)$ within the interval~$[0,T]$.
+\textit{Approximate non-autonomous IVP.} In practice, however, we may only have access to a discrete representation of the trajectory of $y(t)$ within the interval~$[0,T]$.
 We denote such an approximation as~$\tilde{y}$.
-Using~$\tilde{y}$ in~\eqref{eq:nonautonomous-system-no-control} leads to the following approximate non-autonomous IVP:
+Using~$\tilde{y}$ in~\eqref{eq:nonautonomous-system-no-control} results in the following approximate non-autonomous IVP: